Curtis Pride

-Curtis John Pride (born December 17, 1968) is a former professional baseball outfielder who is deaf.
+Curtis John Pride (born December 17, 1968) is an American former professional baseball outfielder who is deaf.
 He batted left-handed and threw right-handed, and played in Major League Baseball (MLB) from 1993 to 2006 for the Montreal Expos, Boston Red Sox, Detroit Tigers, Atlanta Braves, New York Yankees, and Anaheim Angels / Los Angeles Angels of Anaheim.
 In 2015, Pride was named MLB's Ambassador For Inclusion.
 Since 2009, Pride has been the head baseball coach at Gallaudet University.

 Youth

 Deaf at birth from rubella, Pride developed oral skills early in his life and graduated from John F. Kennedy High School in Silver Spring, Maryland.
 He excelled in baseball, basketball, and soccer in high school.
 After high school, Curtis Pride attended the College of William and Mary.
 He was the starting point guard on the basketball team.
 He also was an excellent soccer player who played for the United States at the 1985 FIFA U-16 World Championship in China and scored two goals in the tournament, including the match winner against Bolivia.
 He was named one of the top 15 youth prospects in the world for that year and was a 1986 Parade Magazine High School All American soccer player.
 Pride uses his 5% residual hearing to help him speak and is a fluent lip-reader.